thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ## 2.0
 ### Additions
 - UI/UX overhaul - new commander menu (O key shortcut), all other menus had been remade on new UI framework
-- Construction overhaul: persistent save for everything players build, revamped UI/UX, much more options to build (150 structures max at this moment, LIFO principle)
+- Construction overhaul: persistent save for everything players build, revamped UI/UX, much more options to build (150 structures max at this moment, LIFO)
 - New commander abilities - Smoke Barrage, Flare Barrage, Light Vehicle Airdrop, HMG Airdrop, Recon Plane Run, Supply Crate Airdrop, Chemical Airstrike
 - Support points for non-offensive commander abilities (capped at 3 max, requires War Level 3 to start gaining them)
 - Rally Point - temporary fast travel point that commander could establish (Y->Commander->Place Rally Point, use flagpole on HQ to travel on it, removal refunds 75% of it's cost, player-on-foot-only)
+- New mission types - Shoot Down the Helicopter, Eliminate High-Ranking Officer and Destroy Enemy Tank
 - Discord Rich Presence (automatically turns on when client activates Discord Rich Presence mod from Steam Workshop, updates discord user pop-up window with game situation messages, works only when game language is English due to DRP encoding issues)
 - New intel type - Arms Dealer store discount
 - Ability to buy civilian plane, repair and fuel trucks (military section in vehicle crate, unlocks at 3 factories (repair truck), 3 resources (fuel truck) or airport (civ plane))